wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 https://wwwouaiebe.github.io/leaflet.TravelNotes/viewer/?fil=aHR0cHM6Ly93d3dvdWFpZWJlLmdpdGh1Yi5pby9zYW1wbGVzL0xpZWdlL1N0YXRpb25Ub1lvdXRoSG9zdGVsLnRydg==
 ```

-You can however add & lay at the end of the url to also display a toolbar showing the background maps
+You can however add &lay at the end of the url to also display a toolbar showing the background maps
 not requiring an access key.

 ```